xrdocs/ncs5500/_tutorials/srv6-transport-on-ncs-part-1.md

 </div>
 Note: Configure the same on all the routers.

-The reason for configuring the above is because, data plane in NCS500 and NCS5500 needs to be explicitly enabled for SRv6 with specific mode i.e. whether SRv6 Base or SRv6 micro-segment (uSID).
+The reason behind configuring the above hw-module profile  is to explicitely enable data plane in NCS500 and NCS5500 for SRv6 with specific mode i.e. either SRv6 Base format or SRv6 micro-segment (uSID).
 We are using uSID based SRv6 transport and this is done by configuring the  hardware module profiles:“hw-module profile segment-routing srv6 mode micro-segment format f3216”.
-The hw-module profile is kind of self-explanatory, we have enabled segment routing v6 (srv6) and the mode used is micro-segment. (another mode for SRv6 is the base mode).
+The hw-module profile is self-explanatory, we have enabled segment routing v6 (srv6) and the mode used is micro-segment. (another mode for SRv6 is the base mode).
 The uSID carrier format used is f3216, i.e 32 bit block size and 16bit uSID.
 Thus a single DA can carry upto 6 micro-instructions or uSID.

 Note: This hardware-module profile configuration needs reload of the router.
 {: .notice--info}